-Pursuant to our interest rate and risk management strategy, on July 25, 2016, we entered into interest-rate swap agreements with HSBC and other lenders to hedge the interest payments on our Term Loan entered into on June 24, 2016.
-The Term Loan has a LIBOR based floating interest rate and matures on March 31, 2021.
-As future levels of LIBOR over the life of the loan are uncertain, we entered into these interest-rate swap agreements to hedge the exposure in interest rate risks associated with movement in LIBOR rates.
+Pursuant to our interest rate and risk management strategy, on July 25, 2016 we entered into an interest rate swap agreement with HSBC and other lenders to hedge the interest payments on the Term Loan for the notional amount of \$95.6 million.
+As future levels of LIBOR over the life of the loan are uncertain, we entered into these interest-rate swap agreements to hedge the exposure in interest rate risks associated with the movement in LIBOR rates.
+By entering into the agreements, we convert a floating rate interest at one-month LIBOR plus 2.00% into a fixed rate interest at 2.94%.
+As of December 29, 2018, the notional amount of the loan that is subject to this interest rate swap is \$60.0 million.
 See Note 5 for additional information.

 For accounting purposes, the interest-rate swap contracts qualify for and are designated as cash flow hedges.
 All hedging relationships are formally documented, and the hedges are designed to offset changes to future cash flows on hedged transactions.
 We evaluate hedge effectiveness at hedge inception and on an ongoing basis.
-Amounts expected to be reclassified from Other comprehensive income (loss) into earnings in the next twelve months were insignificant at December 30, 2017.
+Amounts expected to be reclassified from Other comprehensive income (loss) into earnings in the next twelve months were insignificant at December 29, 2018.